Native Grasses for Ontario Gardens

 Height: <90cm, 3ft

-Habitat: Prairies, sandy hills, open woods, fields.
+Habitat: Dry prairies, sandy hills, open woods, fields.

 It doesn’t compete well with taller plants so pair it with compatible plants such as Butterfly Milkweed, Little Bluestem or Foxglove Beardtongue.